Strophox/latex-base-example/README.md

 # latex-base-example

-*A LaTeX document that aims to demonstrate all handy macros I know and make use of.*
+*LaTeX documents that aim to demonstrate most handy macros to know and make use of.*

 # An Assemblage of Typesetting Examples